Grade Levels: 5/6, 7/8

 1. No Votes for Men: Continuity or Change?

-- Using quotes from the graphic story “No Votes for Men!”, students examine what the Political Equity League’s humorous play reveals about what society thought of women.
+- Using quotes from the video or graphic story, have students examine what the Political Equity League’s humorous play reveals about what society thought of women.
 (BLM #4)

 - Working in small groups of 3-4 students, they will then draw from their own experiences and evidence from current events to argue whether each particular attitude expressed can be evidence of continuity or change in attitudes towards women.